 Same models where remotely-sensed canopy closure was replaced with field-measured canopy closure showed overall similar trends, but with difference in estimates significance.
 Canopy cover visually estimated in a 25-meter radius was not significant in predicting mean temperature (Table S2).
 Immediate canopy cover (smartphone photography) above the logger explained significantly mean temperature with an interaction with heat load index, low immediate canopy cover in high radiation slopes displayed warmer mean temperature (Table S3).

 Table 1: Estimated parameters, their standard error and p-values of the predictors included in models of the daily mean growing season temperature.
 The range of the predictors in the calibration dataset and their standardized effect size on the temperature (standard deviation * estimate) are displayed.
 The percentage of explained variation per type of predictor is included.
 P-values were obtained with a Wald test on parameters.
-Heat load and topographic position have no units (n.u), refer to the methods for their calculation.
+Heat load and topographic position have no units (n.u., refer to the methods for their calculation).